 Overview of Operation

-Most Catalyst gateways employ two connections to the donor radio—a 2 or 4 wire audio connection which converts received audio to UDP packets; and a serial control and data connection which is converted to TCP/IP packets.
+There are two types of Catalyst Gateways, wireline and wireless.
+The wireline radio gateways connect directly into the Radio Frequency Sub-System (RFSS) or base station via a single Ethernet connection for voice and control.
+There are also wireline gateways for both analog and digital connections to the PSTN, PBXs and other SIP devices.
+The wireless gateways employ two connections to the donor radio or base station — a 2 or 4 wire audio connection which converts received audio to UDP packets; and a serial control and data connection which is converted to TCP/IP packets.
 UDP is an effective and bandwidth efficient method of sending voice; however, TCP/IP is required for critical communications.
 When a command is issued to a Catalyst gateway to perform a function such as to change systems or channels, the gateway provides feedback to the system to ensure the state change has been completed.

 Catalyst’s advanced gateway technology also ensures successful communications by knowing when their donor radio has been assigned a channel.
 If there is no channel available, the gateway automatically buffers the audio and only begins transmission when audio can be safely routed.
 Competitive systems can lose portions of transmissions, which is unacceptable in critical communications.